MichaelYe48/portfolio-website/content/posts/browser-use.md

 draft: false
 ---

-# Prompt Injection Exploits on Browser Use Agent

-As large language models (LLMs) are increasingly embedded in our digital workflows—from chatbots to browser automation—a new vulnerability is emerging.
-Browser agents can now perform tasks such as reading web pages, clicking links, and even handling sensitive data with human-like precision.
-But with great power comes great responsibility, and our recent research reveals that these agents are susceptible to prompt injection attacks that could lead to severe security breaches.
+As large language models (LLMs) become increasingly embedded in our everyday lives, we need to gain awareness of their vulnerabilities.
+In particular, our project focuses on browser agents that use LLMs to perform tasks such as reading web pages, clicking links, and executing browser tasks.
+We will show in our research that these agents are susceptible to prompt injection attacks that could lead to severe security breaches.

 ---